top of page

 • Pick figs gently to avoid bruising.

 Once harvested, figs are best eaten fresh but can also be dried or made into jams.
-Try slicing them over salads, baking into desserts, or just enjoying them as a snack.
+Try slicing them over salads, baking them into desserts, or just enjoying them as a snack.

 Keep Growing and Sharing the Fig Love!